DimitriZhao/sinosteel/README.md

 `$ npm install`<br />
 `$ npm run build`<br />

-Copy the generated "dist" folder into nginx<br />
+The generated files are in "dist" folder and can be deployed in nginx<br />

 # Development Guidance
 To be continued